hpcugent/vsc_user_docs/scripts/vsc-venv-wrapper/README.md

 ### joltik

-If we want to create a virtual environment for joltik, we can run the following commands:
+If we want to create a virtual environment for another cluster, say donphan, we can use `vsc-venv` in an interactive job:

 ```bash
 module swap cluster/joltik